kyujin-cho/pixel-volte-patch/README.en.md

-# Enable VoLTE on Pixel 6 & 7 with LG U+
+# Enable VoLTE on Pixel 6 & 7

 ## Introduction

 This document describes enabling VoLTE support on select Google Pixel devices by using Android's internal `telephony.ICarrierConfigLoader.overrideConfig()`.
 This patch can be considered as a rootless method of [voenabler](https://github.com/cigarzh/voenabler).

+## Supported Carriers

+### First-grade support

+Carriers which can test if patch works or not by developer immediately

+- LG U+ (Republic of Korea)

+### 2차 지원

+Carriers which aren't possible for testing by developer but reported as supported by community.
+Please refer the [Link](https://github.com/kyujin-cho/pixel-volte-patch/blob/main/docs/compatibility-chart.en.md) for complete list of carriers.

 ## Applying Patch